Andrew4Coding/betis-app/README.md

 ## Some tips using the website:
 - If there is no token detected in your device, then the website will direct you to ask token page.
-- You can buy, read, update, and sell the boat (but please don't eat it...)
+- You can buy, read, update, and sell the boat.
+- Every time you change the color, the boat color will be changed too.

 Hope it helps  🙇🙇